 Between 1983 and 1986 the band completed three more albums for the same label.
 They also received significant airplay for other songs such as "Un-Alone," from No Time Like Now (1983).
 For their second pair of albums Translator worked with Ramones producer, Ed Stasium.
 The self-titled third album Translator (1985) contained fan-favorites "Gravity," “New Song” and "O Lazarus".
 The music video for the single “Come With Me” was filmed in India.
 The fourth album Evening of The Harvest (1986) was recorded mostly live in the studio and featured such gems as "Standing In Line," “These Old Days” and "Stony Gates of Time".

+2014 saw the release of "Carriage Of Days", the first new Translator album in several years.
 In 2015 the great label Omnivore Recordings released a 22-song career-spanning collection of the band's previously unheard demos.
 This terrific set is called Sometimes People Forget.
 Translator reunited for a string of West Coast dates to celebrate the release in May of 2015.

 * Steve Barton: vocals / guitar